 “Most of these kids will be just fine.
 They’ll get cleared and go right back to sports.
 But they need this exam to make sure, so they can go back and be safe.”

 See your primary care provider

-At OSF HealthCare, only primary care providers will perform sports physicals on kids who have had COVID-19 within the past six months.
+At OSF HealthCare, only primary care providers will perform sports physicals on kids who have had moderate to severe COVID-19 within the past six months.

 “Your primary care provider knows your child’s history much better than an urgent care provider,” Dr. Knepp said.
-“They’ll know if what they’re screening for is different from previous visits.”
+“They’ll know if additional testing is needed after moderate to severe COVID-19.”

 The goal is to get your child back to the sports they love and to make sure they will not be facing a hidden risk.

 “They did an EKG that showed one minor finding.
 They got her in Monday to check her out and she was fine.
 She was cleared to be back on the court that night,” he said.

-If your child is 6 or older and has had COVID-19 within the past six months and needs a sports physical, please schedule an appointment with your primary care provider.
-OSF OnCall Urgent Care and OSF PromptCare can perform sports physicals on children 6 and up who have not had COVID-19.
+If your child is 6 or older and has had moderate to severe COVID-19 within the past six months and needs a sports physical, please schedule an appointment with your primary care provider.
+OSF OnCall Urgent Care and OSF PromptCare can perform sports physicals on children 6 and up who have not had moderate to severe COVID-19.
 If you don’t have a PCP, you can find one in your area or schedule an appointment today